 - Be transparent.
 Are you taking extra precautions to ensure cleanliness at your dealership?
 Put customers at ease and make it easy for them to review and understand the safety measures you have in place by sharing them online or via email.

 - Get the visibility you need.
 You have Google Analytics installed on your website, but how often do you log in to review the data?
 You’re probably used to walking out on your showroom floor to get a pulse on sales activity each day.
 During this transition from in-person to online, lean on website analytics and user-level tracking to get the same understanding with daily insights into your digital traffic and lead activity.

 - Don’t neglect technology.
 When your customers are online and not in your showroom, who are your active leads?
 Now more than ever, it’s important to use technology to understand who your active leads are and who to call today.

 To help you stay on top of the latest data and trends during this period of time, we wanted to share available resources from Google & Adpearance that we’ll continue to update:

-- Digital Marketing Blog: We’re going to continue to share data and recommendations as necessary to help dealers make the best decisions for their business.
-Bookmark or subscribe to stay in the loop, and let us know if there are specific questions you have or topics you’d like us to cover.
+- Resource Hub: We created a resource library with key insights to help inform your decision making.
+We're going to continue to share data and recommendations to help dealers make the best decisions for their business.
+Let us know if there are specific questions you have or topics you’d like us to cover.